kleinbottle/css-colors/docs/manual.typ

 The remaining seventeen colors have identical names, but---with the exception of `white` and `black`---they have different RGB/Hex values, as shown in @comparison-typst-css-colors.

-== Purpose of Package
+== Purpose of the `niram-css` Package

-The `css-colors` package is a robust convenience which allows #link("https://www.w3.org/TR/css-color-3/#svg-color")[CSS/SVG colors] to be used by their names within a Typst file, rather than by their RGB/Hex codes, which have to be looked up.
+The `niram-css` package offers a convenient and powerful way to use #link("https://www.w3.org/TR/css-color-3/#svg-color")[CSS/SVG colors] directly within Typst documents.
+Instead of manually looking up and entering RGB or Hex codes, users can simply refer to colors by their CSS names.

+The word _niram_ (நிறம்), means "color" in #link("https://en.wikipedia.org/wiki/Tamil_language")[Tamil] and reflects the package's focus on colors.

 == Easy Reference

 For easy reference the CSS color names, their RGB/Hex codes, color swatches, and color stripes have been tabulated in @available-css-colors.

-You may also view them in a browser by clicking on this #link("https://htmlpreview.github.io/?https://github.com/nandac/css-colors/blob/main/docs/css-colors-table.html")[link].
+You may also view them in a browser by clicking on this #link("https://htmlpreview.github.io/?https://github.com/nandac/css-colors/blob/main/docs/niram-css-table.html")[link].

 == Implementation

 === Function

-The `css-colors` package provides a single function `css` defined as:
+The `niram-css` package provides a single function `css` defined as:

 ```typ
 css(